ajberkley/cl-binary-store/README.md

 ### (store place &rest data)

-*place* can be string or pathname referring to a file, or a stream, or a vector, or NIL (in which case you will be returned a vector of data)
+*place* can be string or pathname referring to a file, or a stream, or a vector, or NIL (in which case you will be returned a vector of data).

 ### (restore place)

 *place* can be a string or pathname referring to a file, or a stream, or a vector.
+For restoring to a system-area-pointer use restore-from-sap as you have to note how much data is available (good for mmap'ed files and large arrays).

+### (store-to-sap sap size &rest data)
+### (restore-from-sap sap size)
+ If you have an mmap'ed file or a raw system-area-pointer, you can store to it and restore from it.
+For storing, if your allocated size (or mmap-ed file size) is not enough you will be thrown an

+For storing to one, you'll have to know that there is enough room otherwise we will error (storage is stateful so not easily restartable from the middle) a system-area-pointer for storing to say an mmap'ed file... up to you to know there is enough space though.
+Good for large arrays, etc., which will be blitted directly into there at high speed.

 ## Examples